Join our program

 Upon admission, we require that you have a physical exam by a physician; show proof of immunization for hepatitis B, measles mumps, rubella, tetanus, and diphtheria; and attest that you meet the technical standards established by our program and Northern Arizona University’s Disability Support Services.

-For more information, please visit the athletic training program offices in Northern Arizona University’s College of Health and Human Services on the Flagstaff or Phoenix Biomedical campuses, or visit our website.
+For more information, please visit the athletic training program offices in Northern Arizona University’s College of Health and Human Services on the Flagstaff or Phoenix Bioscience Core, or visit our website.

 Please note that you must have an undergraduate degree in order to be admitted into our MSAT program.